Minyus/kaggle_nfl/README.md

 ### Computing the CDF output
 1. Concatenate outputs of CNN and MLP.
-2. Add base probabilities computed by counting the Yards in whole train dataset in 2018 to let neural network
+2. Add base probabilities computed by counting the Yards in the whole train dataset in 2018 to let the neural network learn the residual.
 3. Forced predicted probabilities for the yards beyond the goal line to 0
 4. Pad 0 to lower (-99 <= Yards < -10 yards) and upper (90 <= Yards < 100).
 5. Divide by the sum through Yards to make the sum to 1 (SoftMax without exponential)